RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 “I go to an Orthodox Church.
-When I come into the church I make the sign of the cross because I am entering the house of God.
+When I come into the church, I make the sign of the cross because I am entering the house of God.
 I then go and kiss the icons and light candles by them.
-Icons are pictures which stand for, or open up, something bigger than the picture itself.
+Icons are pictures that stand for or open up, something bigger than the picture itself.
 We have icons on the walls and on special stands in our church to help us think about Jesus Christ, events in his life, and about the saints.
-If it is a special festival the icon in the centre of the church will show the festival we are celebrating.
+If it is a special festival, the icon in the centre of the church will show the festival we are celebrating.

 People light candles in front of the icons when they pray.
 The candle is:

 * A sign of love for the person shown in the icon